Azure-Samples/ms-identity-dotnet-desktop-tutorial/3-CustomWebUI/3-2-CustomBrowser/README.md

 ### Overview

-This sample demonstrates how to use a custom web UI on MSAL.NET.
+This sample demonstrates how to use a custom web browser on MSAL.NET.

->Note: **Custom web UI is only available on .NET Core applications.**
+>Note: **Custom web browser is only available on .NET Core applications.**

 1. The .NET Desktop (Console) application uses the Microsoft Authentication Library (MSAL) to obtain a JWT access token from Azure Active Directory (Azure AD).
-2. The custom web UI will intercept the authorization code request triggered by MSAL and execute it on a new browser tab that is being listened.
+2. The custom web browser will intercept the authorization code request triggered by MSAL and execute it on a new browser tab that is being listened.
-3. Once the authorization request is finished (successfully or not), the custom web UI will print a custom HTML block and return the response to MSAL.
+3. Once the authorization request is finished (successfully or not), the custom web browser will print a custom HTML block and return the response to MSAL.

 ### Scenario

 The console application:

-- gets an access token from Azure AD interactively using a custom web UI (restricted to **.net core only**)
+- gets an access token from Azure AD interactively using a custom web browser (restricted to **.net core only**)
 - and then calls the Microsoft Graph `/me` endpoint to get the user information, which it then displays in the console.

 ![Overview](./ReadmeFiles/topology.png)